-Walter William Ansty, a member of the Gussage Ansteys was born in 1891 in Tollard Royal, Wiltshire to George Ansty and Sarah (née Rogers).
-He was the second eldest of six children, the family moving to Old Salisbury Lane, Dunbridge, Romsey, Hampshire, at some point before 1901.
+Walter William Ansty, a member of the Sixpenny Handley Ansteys, was born in 1891 in Tollard Royal, Wiltshire to parents George Ansty and Sarah Rogers.
+He was the second eldest of six children (brother to fellow Anstey Hero Harold Augustine Ansty), the family moving from Tollard Royal to Old Salisbury Lane, Dunbridge, Romsey, Hampshire, at some point before 1901.

 Walter is honoured at the Helles Memorial in Gallipoli, Turkey (Panel 126-135 or 223-226 228-229 & 328).
 He is also commemorated on a plaque at St Peter’s Church, East Tytherley in Hampshire.
 On 28 April 2015, the Tenor bell of St Peter’s Church tolled 100 times to commemorate the centenary of the death of ‘Corporal Walter William Ansty, of the 2nd Battalion, Hampshire Regiment’.

 Anybody who would like to add anything to this biography, please contact us at firstname.lastname@example.org.